Everyday Living TipsSimple Ways To Rid Of Garden And Household Ants

 • Check the foundation of your house for cracks

-• Ensure the plumbing is working properly and there are no leaks
+• Ensure the plumbing is working correctly and there are no leaks

 • Source any rotting materials or wood where ants would thrive